lavesh00/adobe_HKThon/README.md

 │   └── test_bench.sh                    # Custom test-bench execution for multiple PDFs
 ├── preload_model.py                     # CLI to preload MiniLM model for offline use ├── run.py                               # CLI entrypoint for Round1A & Round1B
-├── Dockerfile                           # Docker setup (CPU-only, lightweight) ├── docker-compose.yml                   # Optional: for volume mapping & isolation
-├── requirements.txt                     # Python dependencies
-├── .gitignore                           # Ignored files/folders
+├── Dockerfile                           # Docker setup (For both CPU and GPU but for now work on the CPU, lightweight) ├── docker-compose.yml                   # Optional: for volume mapping & isolation ├── requirements.txt                     # Python dependencies ├── .gitignore                           # Ignored files/folders